Primary radar shadow (in red) & Cedar Mountain shadow (in orange)

 A secondary shadow occurs because of Cedar Mountain to the west of the primary shadow and extends to Sevierville, TN.

 FAA and NOAA/NWS coverage maps are available, but are difficult to keep track of.
+"Extensive updates" of February, 2018 have been unable to plug the gaps, even assuming mixed mode (H/V) upgrades.

 Path obstruction diagrams